 - Patient 1 is inserted into the dataset, having a proper sequence of visits, questionnaires and events (at least six months of information before the first event). - Patient 2, on the other hand, cannot be included in the dataset since they do not have enough information. - For Patient 3, we observe that only four months passed between the first ALSFRS and the first event.
-Thus, even though we have 6 months of overall information (first spirometry to event), we cannot retain the record. - Patient 4, regardless of the fact that they have a single ALSFRS, can be included in the dataset since the distance between the first ALSFRS and the event is above six months. - Both patients 5 and 6 need to be excluded from further analyses: the former does not have six months of information before the first event, while the latter does not have enough history, regardless of the spirometry taken before the first ALSFRS. - Patients 7 and 8, on the other hand, can be considered: the former has a proper clinical history, while the latter, even though he or she have a "censoring" event marked with a question mark, has more than six months of history.
+Thus, even though we have 6 months of overall information (first spirometry to event), we cannot retain the record. - Patient 4, regardless of the fact that they have a single ALSFRS, can be included in the dataset since the distance between the first ALSFRS and the event is above six months. - Both patients 5 and 6 need to be excluded from further analyses: the former does not have six months of information before the first event, while the latter does not have enough history, regardless of the spirometry taken before the first ALSFRS. - Patients 7 and 8, on the other hand, can be considered: the former has a proper clinical history, while the latter, even though they have a "censored" event, has more than six months of history.